Xilinx/fpga24_routing_contest/wirelength_analyzer/README.md

 the source of a net the name of the net is also indicated in the third column.
 At verbosity level 1 The detailed routing between cells is hidden, and `...` is printed to indicate that this line corresponds to many routeSegments.
-Running the previous example with at verbosity level 2 produces the following output:
+Running the previous example with verbosity level 2 produces the following output:

 ```
 $ python3 wa.py .. /vtr_mcml_rwroute.phys -v=2